AmiiThinks/AlphaEx/README.md

 AlphaEx (Alpha Experiment) is a python toolkit that helps you manage large number of experiments easily and efficiently.

 With AlphaEx, you can:
-1. Run thousands of experiments on multiple computer clusters automatically, so that you can squeeze the most out of your computation resource.
+1. Run multiple experiments on multiple computer clusters automatically.
-2. Sweep experiment variables in a simple effective way.
+2. Sweep experiment variables in a simple efficient way.
 Just define a json file and do all sweeps with one click.

 The above 2 functions are implemented in 2 self-contained python scripts `submitter.py`, `sweeper.py`.

 **Warning**:

 Sweeper can be used in any machine with python installed.
-But submitter is only compatible with **slurm** currently.
+But submitter is only compatible with **slurm**.
 Make sure you have access to at least one cluster which has slurm installed.
 For example, I have an account on compute canada, so I can use clusters including cedar, mp2, etc.